top of page

 4. Natural Breath Freshener

-Parsley's essential oils, like eugenol, are accountable for this deodorizing effect.
+• Parsley's essential oils, like eugenol, are responsible for this deodorizing effect.

 5. Promotes Heart Health & Red Blood Cell Production